Profzubbyd/66DaysofData/README.md

 - We explored the Groupby function, it's very similar to that of SQL.
 We also looked at merging, joining and concatenation.
 - I learnt about visualization.
 A light intro to the blend of Pandas and matplotlib.
 Histogram, Bar chart, Scatter, Box & Line plot amongst others.
 - Visualization is a tool every Data Scientist must learn.
 That's how we tell the data story.

+### Day 8
+- Today, I started Kaggle course: Pandas.
+It gave me hands-on learning of the concepts I got exposed to over the weekend.
+- I learnt about indexing, selecting and assigning in Pandas.
+I also learnt about Summary functions and mapping in Pandas.
+Having a Maths background helped me to understand the mapping process better.
+- Something interesting about today's learning experience was the difference between iloc and loc indexing scheme.
+The fact that iloc uses Python stdlib indexing scheme while loc doesn't.